 Our medical director and ophthalmologist Dr. Shobha Tandon is an expert in LASIK and cataract surgery, as well as many other laser vision correction services.
 We offer many comprehensive optical services as well and can assist you with quality eyeglasses for reading, safety, and sports alongside contact lens fittings and examinations.

-NeoVision Eye Center is your trusted provider for advanced vision services.
+Keeping your eyes healthy in 2019 and beyond is an ongoing process and NeoVision Eye Center is your trusted ally and provider for all your vision services.
 We combine expertise, technology, safety, and patient care to create an experience that will leave you feeling you have made the right decision.
 For more information about our offered services or to schedule an appointment for a comprehensive eye examination or treatment consultation, please call or contact our office online today!

 Make 2019 the year you take control of your visual health.